Complete Your Smile with Dentures

 Most patients take about a month before eating with dentures become second nature.
 During this adjustment period, it’s important to continue wearing your dentures throughout the day to strengthen your cheek muscles and allow your mouth to get used to your new teeth.
 Chewing food with them will gradually become easier after a few weeks.
 Here are some tips to speed this process along:

 - Exercise your cheeks to help you gain greater control over your dentures.

 - Start out by cutting your food into tiny chunks and gradually work your way up to larger bites as you grow more comfortable.

 - Try using a dab of denture adhesive to help them stay in place.

 - Practice reading aloud or singing in the shower.

 Get a Complete Smile Today

-If you’re ready to conquer the challenges of tooth loss, Dr. Howard can help.
+If you’re ready to conquer the challenges of tooth loss, the team can help.
 Contact our office today to schedule your consultation.
 We look forward to giving you the complete, beautiful smile you deserve.